unbelievableflavour/snaptastic/README.md

  - `valac`
  - `gtk+-3.0`
  - `granite`
+ - `libsnapd-glib-dev`

  You can install these on a Ubuntu-based system by executing this command:

- `sudo apt install valac libgtk-3-dev libgranite-dev`
+ `sudo apt install valac libgtk-3-dev libgranite-dev libsnapd-glib-dev`

 ### Building